University of Massachusetts Amherst

 The main purpose of the accounting doctoral program is to produce graduates capable of generating high quality scholarly academic research and teaching at the university level.
 Most accounting PhD graduates have finished the program within four or five years.
 The faculty is extremely collegial and work in collaboration with each other and doctoral students on a variety of projects.
 The PhD student to faculty ratio ensures all students have access to and work with a faculty member.
 Faculty members have a strong reputation of working with students, and faculty and students have co-authored and published numerous papers together in top accounting journals.
 Additionally, papers written by students and faculty have recently won several awards at accounting research conferences.

-Recent graduates of the doctoral program within the last few years have received offers from many top schools, including the University of Illinois (two), the University of Wisconsin Madison, the University of Utah, Georgia State University, and the University of Waterloo.
-Offers accepted by these recent graduates include the University of Illinois, the University of Utah, Georgia State University, and the University of Waterloo.
+Recent graduates of the doctoral program within the last few years have received offers from many top schools, including Cornell University, the University of Illinois (two), the University of Wisconsin Madison, the University of Utah, Georgia State University, and the University of Waterloo.
+Offers accepted by these recent graduates include the University of Illinois, the University of Utah, Georgia State University, the University of Waterloo, and Cornell University.

 Students are required to take 45 credits of coursework in research methodology, statistics, and accounting at the graduate level.
 Students must complete a qualifying exam after their third semester in the program in accounting as well as passing a comprehensive exam covering both major and minor areas upon completion of coursework.
 For complete information on program requirements, click here.